SFDO-Tooling/CumulusCI/docs/headless.rst

 ------------------------------
 It is often the case that services you use for local development will differ from the services that you want to use in your build system.
-For example, devlopers will setup a GitHub service locally that is associated with their GitHub User, while an integration build may want to run as an integration user when interacting with GitHub.
+For example, developers will setup a GitHub service locally that is associated with their GitHub User, while an integration build may want to run as an integration user when interacting with GitHub.
 By providing environment variables with specific prefixes, CumulusCI can detect